zachmccabe/zachmccabe.github.io/_notes/reading-list.md

 You don't have to be an entrepreneur to have a mission.
 You don't need to be upper-level management in a large company to take something from this book.
 I don't have a corporate career.
 And I figure that if someone in the C-Suite -- with a team and company resources backing them -- needs a book like this to approach deep, cultural challenges, the rest of us need it even more.

 Anyway, nothing in this book takes place in an office.
-The territory of this book is building football stadiums, organizing micro-loans, prepping for heart surgery.
+The territory of this book is a construction site, a neighborhood convenience store, a surgery clinic.
 Through a series of vignettes, Khanna shows you how money, time and infrastructure don't work the way you expect.
 Customers will not follow the patterns you expect, and neither will suppliers or staff.

 The examples will help you reflect on your own potential blind spots, and I think this is a practical way to start mapping your personal unknown unknowns.